Ryu7ken/space-impact/README.md

 ## Browser Compatibility

-This game is designed for desktop browsers and has been tested on:
+This game is designed for both desktop and mobile browsers and has been tested on:
 - Chrome
 - Firefox
 - Edge
 - Safari
+- Mobile Chrome (Android)
+- Mobile Safari (iOS)

 ## Development